elissamaine/Professional-README-Generator/README.md

   ## Installation

   steps to install:
-  i dont want to have to keep doing this
+  n/a

   ## Usage

   Usage information:
-  aaaaaaaaaaaaaa
+  n/a

   ## License

-  This project has a(n) Eclipse Public License 1.0.
+  This project has a(n) Apache 2.0 License.
-  If you have any questions about licenseing refer to Eclipse Public License 1.0 documentation: [Link to Eclipse Public License 1.0 information](https://opensource.org/licenses/EPL-1.0)
+  If you have any questions about licenseing refer to Apache 2.0 License documentation: [Link to Apache 2.0 License information](https://opensource.org/licenses/Apache-2.0)

   ## Contributing

   Guidelines for contribution:
-  i dont care anymore
+  none

   ## Tests

-  no
+  n/a

   ## Questions

-  If you have any questions please contact the project creator at: emaine97@yahoo.com And check out more that they have done on their GitHub account at: fu
+  If you have any questions please contact the project creator at: emainr97@yahoo.com And check out more that they have done on their GitHub account at: elissamaine

   Thank You!